 - spend 30 minutes outside each day, reduce or eliminate your use of sunglasses – this will support your circadian rhythm

-- have a bedtime routine – this can include stretching, brushing teeth, showering, relaxation strategies
+- have a bedtime routine – this can include a warm bath, stretching, brushing teeth, showering, relaxation strategies

 - maintain fresh air flow in your bedroom by opening a door or window